 For example, if it is found that the nursing facility repeatedly failed to comply with licensing regulations; is aware of or should be aware of an employee’s intoxication on the job; failed to provide the required care and services mandated by the state; or abused, neglected or exploited any of its patients, you may be able to seek additional damages to ensure that other patients are not subjected to the same treatment in the future.

-Why Hire a Lawyer for Nursing Home Abuse?
+Why Hire a New Mexico Nursing Home Abuse Lawyer?

 If you do in fact suspect nursing home negligence, you must first and foremost get medical help for the victim, if needed.